danlehmann/bitfield/bitbybit/README.md

 ## Arrays

-Sometimes, bits inside of bitfields are repeated.
+Sometimes, bits inside bitfields are repeated.
 To support this, this crate allows specifying bitwise arrays.
 For example, the following struct gives read/write access to each individual nibble (hex character) of a u64:

 ```rs